|The Devil’s Advocate™|

 The JC has a small commonplace book of poems he composed, as a moleish adolescent.
 It exists in single copy, in fountain pen ink on cartridge paper, rendered in his youthful, spidery left-handed scrawl.
 Make no mistake: these are some of the worst poems composed in the history of civilisation.
 Not one has been committed to any other format and nor, if the JC has any say in the matter, will they ever be.
 They are, thus, utterly unique.

-Do they have an iota of value?
-Outside their extortion potential, they do not.
-Does their uniqueness change this?
+Now: do these ghastly poems have a single iota of value?
+Outside their very real extortion potential, they do not.
+Does their critical uniqueness change this?
 It does not.

 - But see our essay as to why doubt is no bad thing.

-- Adrian Mole-ish, or Wind-in-the-Willows Mole-ish, it doesn’t really make a difference.
+- Adrian Mole-ish, or Wind-in-the-Willows Mole-ish, or nigel molesworth-ish it doesn’t really make a difference.
+Moleish.

 - They would give Paula Nancy Millstone Jennings a run for her money.